apify/apify-docs/sources/platform/actors/development/programming_interface/actor_standby.md

 Please make sure to describe your Actors, their endpoints, and the schema for their inputs and ouputs in your README.

+#### Can I monetize my Actor in the Standby mode

+No, Standby mode is in Beta, and monetization is not supported.